dnelson86/arepo/documentation/source/simtypes.md

 only contains collisionless particles, namely the dark matter and stellar component of a disk galaxy, and their gravitational interactions are calculated with a tree algorithm only, assuming non-periodic forces.
-One specific compile-time flag recommended in these kind of simulations is ``RANDOMIZE_DOMAINCENTER``.
-Without this flag it is possible that correlated force-errors cause an isolated galaxy to drift from the initial center of mass, which is prevented by de-correlating these errors by frequently choosing a new domain center.
 The initial conditions of this problem are created with the GalIC code (Yurin&Springel 2014, MNRAS, 444, 62).
 The initial conditions generation can be triggered in the create.py script, however is a computationally expensive procedure.
 Therefore we also provide the initial conditions in the